AmingAndrei/violence.website/content/database/realspace/realspace.md

 **The Chromatican City**

-The **Chromatican City** is a major metropolitan construct that **emerged within Realspace** in the aftermath of the Ashen Winter Incident and the initial contact with Blackspace.
+The **Chromatican City** is a major metropolitan construct that **emerged within Realspace** in the aftermath of the Ashen Winter Incident and the initial contact with BLACKSPACE.
 It serves as a focal point for **interdimensional research, cultural consolidation**, and **diplomatic activity** related to extra-Realspace phenomena.

 ---